jgcmeteo/photogeoref/README.md

 `
 python3 photogeoref.py [-h] [-s SETTINGS]'
 Some examples are provided in the attached zip files with all the necessary files to run them.
+There are more examples in the documentation page.

 ## References